Rhaxis/TodoProgram/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
+You can use the app in Heroku: https://tamk-4a00ez62-3002-group24.herokuapp.com/

-To get a local copy up and running follow these steps.
+Or you can get a local copy up and running follow these steps.

 ### Prerequisites